ruchi961/PageRank_Implementation_Python/README.md

 # PageRank_Implementation_Python
-Contains the implementation of the pagerank algorithm on the graph given below, in the python language.
+Contains the implementation of the pagerank algorithm on the graphs given, in the python language.